 Unfortunately, the owner of the plant did not want to admit to the plant’s shortcomings or cooperate with these attempts to upgrade the plant.
 He fought the community and at one point blocked the community from connecting an upgraded set of sewer pipes (paid for by donations) from being hooked up to the plant.
 (This unscrupulous businessman also ran a very successful side-business selling truckloads of water to houses that were not being serviced with tap water during the frequent water shortages.)

 Luckily, the government decided to step in.
 They forced him to cooperate with these upgrades and offered government funds to help upgrade this nearly 20-year-old system.

-Just a few months ago on Thursday, April 11th, 2019, the newly upgraded plant was inaugurated and officially reopened.
+Last year, the newly upgraded plant was inaugurated and officially reopened.
 It features a new emissor which concentrates treated black water and a 2.3km-long (about a mile and a half) pipe that takes this treated water out to sea were it is anchored to the sea bed and released at a depth of 60 meters or about 200ft.
 This is a proven system used around the world with no negative environmental impact.
 The ocean is able to safely break down this treated water and it is far enough from shore that it has zero impact on our beaches.
 With the emissor pipe in place and functioning, there is no treated water entering the river or emptying onto the beach.
 Sayulita is now the only beach town in the area that does not dump grey water directly into its river.